jonmikeli/azureiotdevicesimulator5-dps/sources/IoT.Simulator/IoT.Simulator/docs/Provisioning.md

 The first two are oriented to secured environments and avoiding to persist those settings.
 Any locally persisted information should be saved in a very secured environment (cryptography, HSM, TPM, etc).

 ### Environment variables
+The list of the environment variables to set are:
+ - DPS_IDSCOPE
+ - PRIMARY_SYMMETRIC_KEY

 ### Command line parameters
 ### Configuration file